 Depression and Anxiety: Exercise Eases Symptoms

 If you’re feeling down, exercise is probably the last thing you want to do.
 But research shows that exercise can improve mood and reduce anxiety.
 It can also help keep depression and anxiety from returning.
 Exercise does this by releasing “feel-good” endorphins and distracting your mind from negative thoughts.
 Traditional exercise includes things like running, biking, lifting weights and playing basketball.
 Physical activities like gardening, washing the car, cleaning the house or walking the dog can also help.
 Exercising a minimum of 30 minutes a day, three to five days a week, can significantly improve depression or anxiety symptoms, but if you only have 10 to 15 minutes at a time, that may still help.
 Just be sure to pick activities that you enjoy as the mental health benefits may only last if you stick with it.
+At Evoke 5, we offer genetic testing that can help identify the best form of exercise for your unique body.
 Learn more

 Depression and Anxiety Disorders: Benefits of Exercise, Yoga and Meditation